 About the Speaker

-Farshad Doust is a Senior Delay Analyst in Arcadis Contract Solutions.
+Farshad Mousavi Doust is the Head of Forensic Delay Analysis and Planning for Arcadis, Qatar.
 He comes from an Engineering background and specialises in the preparation and defence of delay and disruption claims.

 Farshad’s experience covers major infrastructure and resource projects including residential and commercial buildings, roads, railways, bridges, water, power plants, mining and oil and gas projects in the Middle East, Australia, USA and PNG.